Industrial scene with metal pipes in the foreground, a brick building, smokestack, and power lines under a cloudy sky.

 Compatible with digital electricity meters

 For customers in the Benelux region, my-PV provides the right technology for integration with national digital electricity meters.
-The AC ELWA 2, AC•THOR, and AC•THOR 9s are compatible with the in region widely used P1 digital meters or the Slimme Meters.
+The AC ELWA 2, AC•THOR, and AC•THOR 9s are compatible with the in the region widely used P1 digital meters or the Slimme Meters.

 Via the P1 port, in combination with the RTU Gateway and the P1 Interface from my-PV, surplus energy is automatically detected – eliminating the need for a separate surplus detector.
 This results in significant cost savings.